pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/06 🛎️ Concierges/02 🏭🎭 Supplier role.md

 1. **Can Suppliers use other Suppliers for sub tasks?**

-    Yes, [Suppliers 🏭](<02 🏭🎭 Supplier role.md>) can use other sub-Suppliers if they want to - there's no restriction to do so.
+    Yes, Supplier 🏭 can use other sub-Suppliers if they want to - there's no restriction to do so.

     ---